20 Best Things to Do in Rosarito, Mexico

-The most popular time to go on a whale-watching excursion is in winter (January to March).
+The most popular time to go on a whale-watching excursion is in winter, from January to March.

-There are several local stables that can provide this unforgettable experience.
+Several local stables can provide this unforgettable experience.

-Therefore, horseback riding in Rosarito is an activity suitable for people at any level of aptitude, including children and absolute beginners.
+Horseback riding in Rosarito is suitable for people at any level of expertise, including children and beginners.

 Pony rides are also available for children.

-Don’t forget to put on some comfortable clothing, sunglasses, a hat and sunscreen.
+Don't forget to wear comfortable clothing, sunglasses, a hat, and sunscreen.

-Another popular way to explore the beach, including the sand dunes of the nearby Primo Tapia village, is by renting an ATV (an all-terrain vehicle).
+Another popular way to explore Rosarito's beaches, including the sand dunes of the nearby Primo Tapia village, is by renting an ATV.

 Jet skiing and kayaking could also be adventurous modes of enjoying your time in Rosarito.

-Some visitors choose para-sailing, for an incredible view of the beach, the sea and the surrounding area.
+Some visitors choose to parasail for an incredible view of the beach, the sea, and the surrounding area.

-It is typically visited for dirt biking, but also for trail running.
+It's typically visited for dirt biking and trail running.

-Twice a year, in spring and end of summer, the traditional Rosarito-to-Ensenada 50-mile bike ride takes place.
+Twice a year, in the spring and the end of summer, the traditional Rosarito-to-Ensenada 50-mile bike ride takes place.

-This is a popular ride in which thousands of people participate at a time.
+This is a famous ride in which thousands of people participate at the same time.

-For an adrenaline-packed holiday and a unique aerial experience of Rosarito, consider a zip line adventure.
+Consider a zip line adventure for an adrenaline-packed holiday and a unique aerial experience of Rosarito.

-One of the most attractive local sites in Rosarito is the Underwater Park with its ship cemetery.
+One of the coastal city's most attractive local sites is the Underwater Park, with its ship cemetery.

-The Park stretches over an area of 125 acres and contains the sunken ship Uribe 121, settled 95 feet on the ocean floor.
+The park stretches over 125 acres and contains the sunken ship Uribe 121, settled 95 feet on the ocean floor.

 Expert divers (certified Advanced Open Water Divers) can take a full-day diving tour.

-Baja Studios were built on 46 acres and has a stunning, 3000 ft of oceanfront.
+Baja Studios was built on 46 acres and features a stunning 3,000 feet of oceanfront.